Kem Sokha: Treason allegations

-In September 2017, the Phnom Penh Municipal Court charged Kem with "treason and espionage", and for allegedly orchestrating the 2014 Veng Sreng street protests.
+In September 2017, the Phnom Penh Municipal Court charged Sokha with "treason and espionage", and for allegedly orchestrating the 2014 Veng Sreng street protests.
 He was arrested at his home on September 3, 2017.
-Hun Sen and other Cambodian government officials alleged that Kem was conspiring with the United States of America.
-Kem's lawyers have alleged violations of their client's rights under Article 149 of the Criminal Procure Code.
+Hun Sen and other Cambodian government officials alleged that Sokha was conspiring with the United States of America.
+Sokha's lawyers have alleged violations of their client's rights under Article 149 of the Criminal Procure Code.
 He was released on bail on 10 September 2018, more than a year after his arrest, but was placed under house arrest.
-He was released from house arrest on 10 November 2019 but is banned from travelling outside the country and taking part in political activities.
+He was released from house arrest on 10 November 2019 but was banned from travelling outside the country and taking part in political activities.

+In March 2023, Sokha was convicted of treason and barred from contacting anyone except for his relatives without permission of prosecutors.
+Sokha's appeal of his sentence started in January 2024, though was subsequently suspended in September 2024 and did not resume until April 2026.
+On 30 April 2026, the Phnom Penh Court of Appeal upheld Sokha's conviction, extending his de facto house arrest and adding an additional five-year travel ban.
+He was later pardoned on 25 May 2026 after being granted a royal pardon issued by acting head of state Hun Sen. However, he is still subject to the five-year travel ban imposed on 30 April, and his political rights are still revoked.